 France is one of the most beautiful countries in the world and is home to almost 370,000 international students.
 That is quite a big number and the main reason behind it is that France offers great educational opportunities and scholarships to students from all around the world.
-It has some of the world’s best institutes that are famous for their research and development.
-So if you are looking to study abroad for your undergraduate or postgraduate degree, you should definitely give France a chance.
+It has some of the world’s best institutes, famous for their research and development.
+So if you are looking to study abroad for your bachelor’s, master’s, or Ph.D. degree, you should give France a chance.

 French is the number one spoken language in France followed closely by English.
 To study in any of the breathtaking cities of France, each international student needs to have some prerequisites among which your language abilities play a considerable role.
 In this article, we will take you through all the language tests needed in France for international students like you!

-Usually in non-English countries, they require basic knowledge of their official language and the English language because, without these, it would be very hard for the student to survive.
-The student can find some of his native people there that can help him out but they will not be around always.
-Globally, it is also a standard practice that any international student who plans on going to any other country either must know a considerable amount of the English language and if not that, then he must know the official language of that country.
+Usually in non-English countries, the basic knowledge of their official language and the English language is required for the student to survive.
+The student can find some of his native people there who can help them out.
+Globally, it is also a standard practice that any international student who plans on going to any other country must know a considerable amount of the English language and the official language of that country.

 French Language Tests for International Students